sven-n/concept-maps/src/Readme.md

 ### Running

 0. Ensure, that you're in the `src` folder.
+1. Start the python service for triple generation: `python python/service.py`
+  * It's then available at `http://localhost:5001/get-triples`
-1. Start the web application: `dotnet run bin/net7.0/Debug/publish/ConceptMaps.UI.exe`
+2. Start the web application: `dotnet run --project ConceptMaps.UI --urls=http://localhost:5000/`
+  * Alternatively, double click on the `ConceptMaps.UI.exe` in the folder `src\ConceptMaps.UI\bin\Debug\net7.0\publish`
   * It's then available in the Browser at `http://localhost:5000/`
-2. Start the python service for triple generation: `python python/service.py`
-  * It's then available at `http://localhost:5001/get-triples`

 ### Nice to know